 HOW TO GET FROM PRAGUE TO CESKY KRUMLOV

 If you don’t have a car, the quickest and easiest way to get from Prague to Cesky Krumlov is by bus.
 We went with the popular company called Student Agency because they were cheap and had the most departure times.
 It was $8 USD per person, one way.
 Prices vary slightly depending on what time you leave and where you depart from.

 It takes 3 hours to get from Prauge to Cesky Krumlov and the bus drops you off close to the city center.
 It was only a 8-10 minute walk to our guest house.

 The Student Agency bus was fantastic.
 There were televisions on the back of the seat and complimentary hot drinks.
 Free wifi was available on board, there was 1 outlet per 2 seats for charging electronics.

-There are multiple shuttle companies traveling from Prague to Cesky Krumlov.
-Most have several departures times per day.
-I have previous experience with Bean Shuttle and would recommend them.
-Prices are 800CZK ($33) per person and they drop you off at your hotel.
+There are multiple shuttle companies traveling from Prague to Cesky Krumlov, and most have several departures times per day.
+Prices are 800CZK ($35) per person and they will drop you off at directly at your hotel.

 RELATED POST: 11 PRAGUE TRAVEL TIPS FOR FIRST TIME VISITORS